 Want to know how the new GoPro compares to DJI's first-ever action camera?
 Then check out our GoPro HERO 8 Black vs DJI Osmo Action head-to-head.

 There was a rumor going around that the HERO 8 Black would be powered by a next-gen GoPro System on Chip.
-That’s not true: the GP1 Chip sits under the hood of this GoPro model, just as it did on the HERO6 Black and HERO7 Black.
+That’s not true: the GP1 Chip sits under the hood of this GoPro model, just as it did on the HERO6 Black and HERO7 Black (in fact, the new GP2 chip was only introduced in the H10).

 Regardless, GoPro seems confident that a combination of the HERO 8 Black’s improved casing, new easy-to-use video modes, and a slicker, more powerful version of its revered HyperSmooth image stabilizing software, along with a plethora of other functionalities and enhancements, packs enough of a punch to make up for the lack of an integrated front-facing display.
 Let’s find out if that’s true…